Roman Catholic Baptism is for adults and for children, infant baptism.

 Parents can choose baby's name from the many saints' names available in the Catholic saints list in many books like Is it a Saint's Name? published by Tan Books.

-Early in our marriage, we didn't realize that choosing patron saint's name from a Catholic liturgical calendar for a Catholic Baptism made the search easier.
-It was also wonderful to have a saint's name from near his feast day, too.
+Early in our marriage, we didn't realize that choosing patron saint's name from a Catholic liturgical calendar made the search easier.

 There are great books on the subject of Catholic saints names and they also have lists of patron saints names.
 Some Catholic calendars have patron saints lists in them, too.
 Many parents name their children according to the saint of the day that they were born.

-We had already known about choosing Catholic saints from a devotion to a favorite Catholic saint.
+We had already known about choosing Roman Catholic saints from a favorite devotion to a particular saint.
 This was the major factor in the choice of the names of our first four children.
 They were named for our favorite saints at the time.

 There's another baby name page at Catholicity for extra ideas!